-Dealing with the loss of a tooth can be much more important than just vanity.
+Dealing with the loss of a tooth can impact more than the way you look.
 A missing tooth may allow your other teeth to shift and cause your bite to shift as well.
-This can lead to an irregular bite and too much pressure on your remaining teeth.
-Also, a missing tooth can create bone loss and additional dental issues down the road.
-When dealing with tooth loss you have a wide array of possible solutions.
-Dental bridges could be the answer you are looking for.
+This can lead to an irregular bite and put too much pressure on your remaining teeth.

 What Are Dental Bridges?

-Dental bridges are utilized to fill the hole left by a missing tooth or teeth.
-This is accomplished by literally creating a bridge made up of a crown, then a false tooth, and then another crown.
-A dental professional will attach the crowns to healthy teeth or implants on either side of the missing tooth and fill the hole of the missing tooth with the false tooth.
+Our dental professionals attach the crowns to healthy teeth or implants on either side of the missing tooth and fill the hole of the missing tooth with the false tooth.
 The most used variation is a traditional dental bridge, which is made up of porcelain, metal or ceramics or a combination of these materials.

 How Are Dental Bridges Installed?

-The cost of a dental bridge can also vary.
-Your insurance coverage, the location, and complexities of your dental bridge will all come into play when determining the final cost of your bridge.
-The materials you used to create your bridge may also vary, impacting the final price.
-More specific pricing and totals can be obtained by contacting your dental professional’s office.
+The cost of a dental bridge can vary.
+Your insurance coverage, the location, and the complexities of your dental bridge will all come into play when determining the final cost of your bridge.
+The materials used to create your bridge may also vary, impacting the final cost.
+Specific pricing and totals can be obtained by contacting our dentist office.

-You have many options when considering how to deal with the loss of a tooth.
-A dental bridge may be just the thing you need, however, the best course of action is to discuss your options with a trusted dental professional.
 If you have lost a tooth and would like guidance on what to do next, contact our office.
-We will explain all of your options and work with you to determine the best choice for your dental health and how to execute the plan moving forward.
+We listen to our patients and help them identify their goals and needs.
+Our team will explain all of your options and work with you to determine the best choice for your dental health.